-Census 2016 POWSCAR Data provides useful information at a local level with regard to employment trends in settlements.
-Figure 3.3 below sets out details of the resident workforce and number of jobs at a Municipal District (MD) level in 2016 whilst Figure 3.4 overleaf provides these details for the key settlements in the County.
+POWSCAR data from Census 2016 provides useful information at a local level with regard to employment trends in settlements.
+Figure 3.1 overleaf sets out details of the resident workforce and number of jobs at a Municipal District (MD) level in 2016 whilst Figure 3.2 overleaf provides these details for the key settlements in the County.

-Figure 3.3: Resident workers, Local Jobs, and Jobs Ratio in each Municipal District in Meath in 2016
+Resident workers, Local Jobs, and Jobs Ratio by Municipal District, 2016